sighupio/module-ingress/README.md

 #### Certificates automation with cert-manager

-Kubernetes Fury Ingress cert-manager package is the defacto tool to manage certificates in Kubernetes.
+Ingress Module cert-manager package is the defacto tool to manage certificates in Kubernetes.
 It manages the issuing and automatic renewal of certificates for the domains served by the Ingress Controller.

 The package's default configuration includes: